 A certain amount of stress is inherent in any job, but when the pressure gets out of hand, it’s important to act quickly.

 Many employees who have been tackling large workloads for months are slowly but surely losing their motivation at work.
 If routine assignments have taken on huge proportions, you may be suffering from burnout.
-Long work hours and seemingly relentless deadlines can lead to low morale and reduced productivity – not to mention decreased job satisfaction and the subsequent impact on your health.

 The following are additional symptoms that you may be 'running on empty'.

 - You have trouble getting out of bed when you have to go to work.

 - You frequently turn up late for work.